 Some important details that influence your migration plan:

 The Total Number of Extractions required

 You can use the migration tracker to note down the times for both the initial and top up runs.
 These data points will help you formulate realistic content freeze requirements before the final top-up.

 The following table illustrates a functional migration tracker:

 |Source (Environment / Instance / URL)||Destination (Environment / Instance / URL)||Migration Set Name, Type (Initial or Top up)||Migration Set Size (MB)||User Mapping (Yes / No)||Extraction Duration (Start, End, Time taken)||Ingestion Duration (Start, End, Time taken)||Issues / Resolutions / Details|

 The following section shows the important steps and associated tasks that can be used to formulate a content migration strategy and timeline.

-Once you’ve fully understood how to assess if your AEM installation is ready to be moved to the cloud, as we as learn how to use the tools needed to make it ready, it’s time to move on to the go-live phase.
+After you have fully understood how to assess if your AEM installation is ready to be moved to the cloud, as we as learn how to use the tools needed to make it ready, it’s time to move on to the go-live phase.